 Collision Mitigation Technology

 If you purchase a brand-new car nowadays, there is a good likelihood that it has some elements of collision mitigation technology.
 This can include things such as collision sensors.
 How these operate is that if the truck is potentially going to have a collision and the sensors pick this up, the vehicle will break immediately and an alarm sound.
-This helps pre-empt the potential collision by taking measures instantly.
+This helps pre-empt the potential collision by taking measures instantly, and as any expert in cases involving heavy vehicle collisions will tell you, this is an absolutely critical part of trucking.
+You should look into investing in it immediately!

 There are also additional sensors that aid in this respect in terms of things like parking.
 Clearly, it can sometimes be a challenge when trying to park a vehicle the size of a truck and any supporting assistance that can be given by things like sensors is welcomed by the drivers.
 If there are immediate cash flow problems then there is the option to get trucking loans.